Improving Pedestrian Access to Transit

-The Pedestrian Plan will be developed with input from local government agencies and the community, with equity, safety, and demand as guiding principles.
-Based on feedback from surveys and community meetings, we will identify overarching values to create guidelines that help decision-makers prioritize projects.
+The Pedestrian Plan will be developed with input from local government agencies and the community, with equity, safety, and demand as our guiding principles.
+Based on the feedback we receive from surveys and community meetings, we will create a framework to help decision-makers identify pedestrian priorities using a transit lens.
 Incorporating the ideas of both community organizations and government agencies ensures that the Plan is responsive to community needs and is in line with the region’s transit goals.

 How you can help